Electromagnetic responses of bilayer excitonic insulators: from exciton London equations to dipole and inverse dipole

 \subsection{Feynman diagrammatic representation}

-The TDHF approximation could also be represented by the Feynman diagram as shown in FIG. \ref{fig:feynman-polarization}.
+The TDHF approximation could also be represented by the Feynman diagram as shown in Fig. \ref{fig:feynman-polarization}.
 Consider the time-ordered two-particle correlation function defined as

 where $T$ is the time-ordering operator and $\tau$ is the imaginary time.
-It's Fourier transformation is given by
+It is Fourier transformation is given by

-where $\mu_n=2\pi n/\beta$ is the Matsubara frequency and $\beta=1/k_BT$ is the inverse temperature.
-As shown in FIG. \ref{fig:feynman-polarization}(a), the two-particle correlation function $\Pi$ could be written as a series summation of the irreducible two-particle correlation function $\Pi^{\mathrm{ir}}$ as
+where $\nu_n=2\pi n/\beta$ is the Matsubara frequency and $\beta=1/k_BT$ is the inverse temperature.
+As shown in Fig. \ref{fig:feynman-polarization}(a), the two-particle correlation function $\Pi$ can be written as a series summation of the irreducible two-particle correlation function $\Pi^{\mathrm{ir}}$ as

 where $V^d$ is the direct interaction such that